 Last-Minute Tips For Wasp Prevention In New England

-a black and yellow wasp crawling along the stone wall of a new england home
+A black and yellow wasp crawling along the stone wall of a new england home

 If you’ve been spent any time outdoors lately, you’ve probably noticed that your gardens are alive with activity.
 Stinging insects are out in full force and, as we get deeper into summer, wasp populations around your property are only going to increase.